Anwarvic/anwarvic.github.io/README.md

 ---
 ```
 This means that the file will include the `default.html` layout found in the
-`_layouts` directory.
-And any thing added after these few lines will be used
+`_layouts` directory. first thing.
+Then, any thing added after these few lines
-after importing the content of the `default.html` layout.
+will be used after importing the content of the `default.html` layout.

 ---